pierreguillot/Camomile/README.md

 ## Presentation

-Camomile is a plugin with Pure Data embedded that offers to load and to control patches inside a digital audio workstation.
+Camomile-ELSE is a plugin with Pure Data and ELSE library embedded that offers to load and to control patches inside a digital audio workstation.
 The plugin is available as VST, VST3, LV2 and Audio Unit for Windows, Linux and MacOS.
 Downloads, documentation and further information are available on the [wiki](https://github.com/pierreguillot/Camomile/wiki) pages of the project.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/1409918/35470969-05182302-0353-11e8-90b5-d37450206adf.png" alt="Examples" width=425 height=325>